Football clubs

 Hastings Central Old Boys competed in the Hastings League for two seasons and used the BOS as their home pitch.

-Another team formed in connection to the Hastings Central School were Old Centmodians.
+Another team linked to the Hastings Central School was Old Centmodians.

 Hastings Corporation

-The first Hastings Corporation team was formed around 1900 but no information is known about this team.
+The first Hastings Corporation team was formed around 1900, but no further information is known about this side.

 1927 - 1930

-The Hastings Corporation Sports Club established a team also referred to as Hastings Corporation Athletic.
-The sports club had already formed a cricket team and the football club spent the 1929-30 season competing in Division Two of the Hastings League; the shared a pitch with Rock-a-Nore at the East Hill.
+The Hastings Corporation Sports Club established a football team, also referred to as Hastings Corporation Athletic.
+The sports club had already formed a cricket team, and the football side spent the 1929–1930 season competing in Division Two of the Hastings League.
+They shared a pitch with Rock-a-Nore at East Hill.

 1933 - 1937

 The Hastings Corporation Electricity Department (HCED) entered a team into the Hastings League for three seasons.
-The East Hill was initially the teams home ground before moving onto the BOS.
+East Hill was initially their home ground before moving to the BOS.

 1951 - ????

-Hastings Electricity were formed ahead of the 1951-52 season, in which they competed in Division Three East of the Hastings League and played their home games at Harrow Lane.
+Hastings Electricity was formed ahead of the 1951–1952 season, competing in Division Three East of the Hastings League and playing home games at Harrow Lane.

 Hastings Invicta